e2thex/thoughts/docs/onMind.md

 #### The Shape of Free Will

-But what if the distribution is not flat or spiked?
-What if there are multiple option that are reasonable but with vering degrees of probalbities?
-This is the shape of Free will
+But what if the distribution is neither flat nor spiked?
+What if there are multiple options that are reasonable but with varying degrees of probabilities?
+This is the shape of free will.

 ### The Power of Introspection